Why do some Locks smell bad?

 Do oils mask odors?

-Yes temporarily, but they can worsen buildup.
+Yes temporarily, but they can worsen accumulation.

 Can sports cause odors?